jewettaij/visfd/doc/doc_filter_mrc.md

 [Generalized Gaussians](https://en.wikipedia.org/wiki/Generalized_normal_distribution#Version_1) are supported.

+The "**-find-minima**" and "**-find-maxima**" will find all of the local intensity minima and maxima respectively in the image.
+The user has the option to discard poor scoring minima or maxima, or minima and maxima which are too close together.

 The "**-blob**", "**-blobd**", and "**-blobr**" filters can be used for [scale-free blob detection](https://en.wikipedia.org/wiki/Blob_detection#The_Laplacian_of_Gaussian).
 Objects in the image of various sizes can be emphasized or selected using this filter.
 Unfortunately, the computation is slow compared to filters like -gauss and -dog.
 (However, if you can estimate the size of the objects you want to detect in advance, then you can use "**-blob1**", "**-blobr1**", or "**-blobd1**" which are much faster.)

 The "**-dog**"" filter uses a (band-pass) [Difference-Of-Gaussians](https://en.wikipedia.org/wiki/Difference_of_Gaussians)